MetaBarj0/haskell-ide/README.md

     4. `KV_DB_ITEMS` must be set accordingly to the synced folder that contains your ssh keys.
 It must contains at least one item with a key `ssh_dir` and a value corresponding to the path where keys can be found.
+    Moreover, a value `reset_stack_on_provision` can be set to `true` if you want to reset the docker stack each time you provision your machine.
+It is useful if you need to reconfigure the stack or update secrets.
+Note however that any state that is not persisted (volume, ...) is discarded at stack reset.
 4. Create and boot the virtual machine with `vagrant up` in the `machine` directory
 5. Halt the machine with `vagrant halt`.
 Yeah that's weird but wait...
 6. Add a disk to the newly created virtual machine using the virtual box hypervisor capabilities (gui, command line tool, whatever you prefer).
 Make sure you add at least a 6GB sized disk.
+It's necessary because building the system is greedy.
+However, once finished, a lot of space is swiped.
 7. Reboot and provision the machine with `vagrant up --provision`
 8. Enter you IDE with : `vagrant ssh`